2020/21 at University College Birmingham

 If my course is returning to face-to-face teaching, can I move back to The Maltings now?

 Yes.
 If you will be having in-person teaching, you should be able to move back into your accommodation.
+If you are returning to Birmingham from elsewhere, you should get tested before you come back if you can.

 If you require further information about the procedure for returning to accommodation, please contact firstname.lastname@example.org.